 Ozona and Crockett County are rich in history.
 With dozens of historical markers commemorating events dating back centuries throughout the county, you can take a step back in time.
 Travel to these markers and find yourself standing in the places visited by Native Americans, Spanish explorers, soldiers and pioneers.
 Find a list of Crockett County's markers here!

 With 1,800,000 acres and only one town, Crockett County offers those interested in hunting sports ample opportunity to practice their skills.
 Leases may be obtained on numerous ranches where animals, including deer, quail, turkey, javelina and more, may be hunted.
 These leases range from a single day to an entire season with many different terrains and facilities offered.
 For those who prefer to do their hunting with a camera, many ranchers offer leases during the off-season as well.
-A hunting lease availability list may be obtained by contacting the Ozona Chamber of Commerce at (325) 392-3737 or by checking the Hunting Leases section of this website.
+A hunting lease availability list may be obtained by contacting the Ozona Chamber of Commerce at (325) 392-3737 or by checking the Hunting Leases Page.

 ESCONDIDO DRAW RECREATIONAL AREA (EDRA)